1958 24 Hours of Le Mans: Finish and post-race

 By mid-afternoon the rain finally ceased, so it was rather ironic that the race ended in sunshine on a drying track.
 Hill crossed the finish line at 4pm, ending one of the wettest and most difficult 24 Heures du Mans in history.
 Second step on the podium went to the private-entry Aston Martin of the Whitehead brothers.
 Porsche completed its best Le Mans to date with a remarkable 3-4-5 result with the S-2000 and S-1500 class victories after so many of the bigger-engined cars failed.

 The OSCA of de Tomaso/Davis won the S-750 class, finishing 11th overall, having been chased hard throughout the race by the DB-Panhard of Laureau/Cornet, eventually finishing only 2 laps ahead of them.
 Three DBs finished, however only a single representative from Lotus, Stanguellini and Monopole got to the finish line in this largest class.
 In contrast, both OSCAs finished and claimed a 1-2 success in the Index of Performance, giving both major trophies to Italian cars.
 Alejandro de Tomaso subsequently founded his own supercar company in the next year, with his racing wife, Coca-Cola heiress, Elizabeth Isabel Haskell.
 The new Tojeiro-AC eventually finished 8th, and second in S-2000 (the only other classified finisher in the class) but 31 laps behind the Porsche.
 Throughout Sunday Stoop and Bolton had battled loose handling, traced to the differential mountings gradually falling apart and had driven very cautiously in the bad weather.
 It managed to exactly meet its Index requirements with a ratio of 1.0, whereas the other AC, finishing 2 laps behind just missed out being classified.
 The Lister made it to the finish but its delays had also cost it too much time to be classified.

-This was Ferrari's third win, and coincidentally, the 1954 second victory had also been a contest in the rain versus Duncan Hamilton's Jaguar.
+This was Ferrari's third win, the first in 1949, and coincidentally, the second victory in 1954 had also been a contest in the rain versus Duncan Hamilton's Jaguar.
 This time however none of the Jaguars or works Aston Martins finished.
 Despite the atrocious weather for most of the race, the race distance of winners Gendebien and Hill would still have given them fifth place in the previous year's race.
 For the fourth consecutive race, Hawthorn was the quickest driver over a single lap, but his best lap of 4’ 08 was well down on his 3’ 58.7 record of 1957.
-Sadly, this was the last Le Mans for the Ferrari works drivers: both Musso and Collins were killed in Grand Prix later in the year and, after retiring as the 1958 F1 World Champion, Hawthorn would also be killed within the next year.
+Sadly, this was the last Le Mans for three Ferrari works drivers: both Musso and Collins were killed in Grand Prix later in the year and, after retiring as the 1958 F1 World Champion, Hawthorn would also be killed within the next year.
 In a grim year it also saw the death of Peter Whitehead, killed in an accident when his half-brother was driving in the Tour de France Automobile.